mohittalwar23/CraftiAI_Hackathon_Bicep_curl_counter/README.md

   threshold state machine, not a trained model, by deliberate design choice (see the pivot rationale above: the simpler approach is also the more reliable one for this specific motion).
-- I2C read failures during sampling are currently swallowed silently rather than logged or counted.
-Would make a genuinely flaky bus harder to diagnose, though not observed in testing.